 Deer, hedgehogs, and monkeys roam these islands and you may even come across the illusive Biuwak Mbou.
 This animal is the smaller cousin of the Komodo Dragon but is rarely seen.

-How much does it cost to go island hopping in 17 Islands Marine Park, Riung?
+Costs of island hopping in 17 Islands Marine Park, Riung

-The costs for an island hopping boat trip around 17 Islands Marine Park vary and are dependant on the number of people on your boat.
+The costs for an island-hopping trip around 17 Islands Marine Park in Flores is dependant on the number of people on your boat.

 Many tourists arrive late at night and book through their accommodation.
 However, it’s cheaper to walk 10 minutes to the Riung pier where you’ll find many captains who are open to negotiating prices.